 Variation

-The Access Provider may only vary the price and non-price terms for the Services, these Supply Terms and/or the Service Descriptions in Schedule 6 of the Reference Offer with the prior written approval of the Authority.
+Unless provided otherwise in the Reference Offer, the Access Provider may only vary the price and non-price terms for the Services and/or the Service Descriptions in Schedule 6 of the Reference Offer with the prior written approval of the Authority.

 Assignment

-Subject to clause 23.2(b), a party may only assign or transfer its rights, obligations or interests under these Supply Terms if it has first obtained the other party’s written consent, which shall not be unreasonably delayed or withheld.
-The Access Provider shall not assign, transfer, subcontract, sublet or otherwise dispose of its rights, duties, liabilities, obligations and privileges under the Supply Terms and/or the Reference Offer to any Affiliate, Person or Persons except with the prior written approval of the Authority.
+Subject to clause 23.2(b), a party may only assign or transfer its rights, obligations or interests under this Agreement if it has first obtained the other party’s written consent, which shall not be unreasonably delayed or withheld.
+The Access Provider shall not assign, transfer, subcontract, sublet or otherwise dispose of its rights, duties, liabilities, obligations and privileges under the Agreement and/or the Reference Offer to any Affiliate, Person or Persons except with the prior written approval of the Authority.
 Any such approval shall be given subject to terms and conditions, which the Authority at its discretion may impose.
 The Authority may revoke its approval pursuant to this clause 23.2 at any time by providing reasonable advance notice to the Access Provider in writing.

-The Access Seeker may only transfer its rights, obligations or interests under the Supply Terms and/or the Reference Offer if:
+The Access Seeker may only transfer its rights, obligations or interests under the Agreement and/or the Reference Offer if:

 the assignee or transferee is a Licensed Operator and provides the Security required by the Access Provider; and

-the Access Seeker remains fully responsible for the performance of all obligations under the Supply Terms and/or the Reference Offer.
+the Access Seeker remains fully responsible for the performance of all obligations under the Agreement and/or the Reference Offer.

 Non-impairment